-According to 49 CFR 173.318(e), the temperature of LNG in the MC-338 cargo tank should be sufficiently cold at the start of travel that the set pressure for the required pressure relief valve will not be met in less time than the marked rated holding time for LNG.
-Additionally, 49 CFR 173.319 provides requirements intended to prevent venting of tank cars carrying cryogenic liquids, with reporting requirements for tank cars that are not delivered within 20 days.
-Thus, no emissions due to warming of the LNG are anticipated during regular transport via rail or truck.
+According to 49 C.F.R. § 173.318(e), the temperature of LNG in an MC-338 cargo tank should be sufficiently cold at the start of travel that the set pressure for the required pressure relief valve will not be met in less time than the marked rated holding time for LNG.
+Additionally, 49 C.F.R. § 173.319 provides requirements intended to prevent venting of rail tank cars carrying cryogenic liquids, with reporting requirements for tank cars that are not delivered within 20 days.
+Thus, no emissions due to warming of the LNG are anticipated during regular transport via rail or motor vehicle.

-No emissions are expected during routine transport, as more than 99.99% of hazmat moved by rail reaches its destination and carrier operating restrictions exist which are intended to prevent venting during routine transport.
-However, emissions of LNG can potentially occur if the tank (i) is involved in an accident or (ii) is left unattended for an extended duration in transport, such as a lost tank car.
-All LNG transport containers are equipped with pressure relief valves for venting of natural gas if such a situation occurs.
-If a venting event during transport is expected to occur, there are safety mechanisms in place to limit the impacts.
-For a cryogenically transported DOT-113C120W tank car that has not arrived within 20 days of shipment, the Federal Railroad
+No emissions are expected during routine transport, as more than 99.99% of hazmat moved by rail reaches its destination and carrier operating restrictions exist which are intended to prevent venting during routine transport. ^{17,18} However, emissions of LNG can potentially occur if the tank car: (i) is involved in an accident; or (ii) is left unattended for an extended duration in transport, such as a lost tank car.
+All LNG transport containers are equipped with PRDs for venting of natural gas if such a situation occurs.
+If a venting event occurs during transport, there are safety mechanisms in place to limit the impacts.
+For a cryogenically transported DOT-113C120W tank car that has not arrived within 20 days of shipment, the FRA must be immediately notified.
+19 The additional safety precaution in place is the design of the tank car.
+DOT-113C120W tank cars are designed to provide 40 days of transportation without venting.
+A train carrying cryogenic materials such as LNG is unlikely to require 40 days to reach its destination under normal circumstances because of the notification requirement and the likely follow-up.
+Thus, the ability of the DOT-113C120W to hold LNG without venting for twice the time necessitated by the regulation for notification to FRA affords extra protections against any environmental impacts associated with venting while in transit.